 The college is decidedly not a traditional secondary school.
 It is an adult learning environment where students are expected to demonstrate maturity, self-direction, and commitment.
 The international student body, the mix of course intensities, and the recent establishment of boarding all create a different flavour from mainstream secondary education.

-Best suited to families seeking specialist examination support, intensive university preparation, or central London boarding in a academically driven environment.
+Best suited to families seeking specialist examination support, intensive university preparation, or central London boarding in an academically driven environment.
 Students thrive here when they are intrinsically motivated, ready for independence, and committed to a demanding timetable.
-Families should review the 2024 ISI inspection report carefully and engage directly with the college about safeguarding improvements before enrolling.
 For the right student, David Game College delivers exceptional results and genuine preparation for higher education.

 David Game College offers strong A-level results and specialist university preparation, with approximately 65% of leavers progressing to Russell Group universities.
 The college excels in specialist programmes including medical school preparation and Oxbridge entrance coaching.
-However, the 2024 ISI inspection raised concerns about safeguarding and governance, which families should review carefully.
+The 2024 ISI inspection confirmed that the college meets all required standards, including safeguarding and governance.
 The college is best suited to motivated students seeking intensive examination support rather than a traditional secondary school environment.

-Approximately 40% of students are international; 60% are British.
-The college admits students aged 14 to 22, including those on two-year A-levels, one-year intensive programmes, GCSE retakes, and the University Foundation Programme.
+The college has a significant international cohort, with a large majority of pupils speaking English as an additional language.
+The college admits students aged 13 to 22, including those on two-year A-levels, one-year intensive programmes, GCSE retakes, and the University Foundation Programme.
 The cohort is deliberately mixed and deliberately adult in character.
 This differs significantly from traditional secondary schools where peer groups remain stable across years.

 In 2024, approximately 65% of A-level leavers progressed to Russell Group universities.
 The college reports strong placement into medical schools (18 places in 2024) and successful progression to Oxbridge.
 The University Foundation Programme achieves a 100% success rate in securing university offers for programme completers.
 The college has links with leading universities including those in the Russell Group, as well as universities in the USA, Canada, and Australia.

 David Game College is a specialist sixth form college focused on intensive examination preparation, university entrance coaching, and student transformation.
 It is not a traditional secondary school with continuous cohorts from Year 9.
 The student body is deliberately mixed (British and international, various ages, retake and first-time students).
-Class sizes are small (6 to 15).
+Class sizes are small, averaging around 8 students.
 The atmosphere is adult and professional.
 The college specialises in supporting students who have underperformed elsewhere and in intensive university preparation.

-The college operates from a 60,000-square-foot building with three purpose-built science laboratories (Physics, Chemistry, Biology), art studios, photography studio with darkroom, music studios with recording equipment, two lecture theatres (capacity 70 and 220), library, on-site gym, dance studios, common rooms, and canteen.
-Boarding accommodation includes 144 rooms with en-suite facilities.
-The building contains fragments of the ancient Roman wall in its basement and displays contemporary artwork throughout.
+The college operates from a 60,000-square-foot building with 60 classrooms, three science laboratories, art studios, an architectural studio, a photography studio with darkroom, music studios with recording suite, two lecture theatres, a library, on-site gym, dance studios, computer suites, common rooms, and canteen.
+Purpose-built boarding accommodation is adjacent to the main building, with room types ranging from standard single to studio.
+The building contains fragments of the ancient Roman wall in its basement.

 Get in touch with the school directly